 Why does my cat bite me?

-Cats are complex, curious creatures and there are many reasons why your cat might bite you – but believe it or not they’re not all negative.
-Cats can’t speak to us (obviously), but sometimes they want or need to, so they use biting in its different forms as a way of communicating.
+So, what does it mean when a cat bites you?
+Cats are complex, curious creatures and there are many reasons why your cat might bite you – but believe it or not, they’re not all negative.
+Cats can’t speak to us (obviously), but sometimes they want or need to, so they use cat behaviours, such as biting, in different forms as a way of communicating.

 If you have a pet cat, it has probably bitten you at some point, either in a serious or playful manner.
 Whether it is a love bite, play bite or aggressive bite, have a look at the possible reasons your cat bites you below to better understand your pet.

 A bite might not sound very friendly, but cats often bite to show affection.
 When a mummy cat cleans her kitten, they gently bite them and this is called a love bite.
 Cats replicate this on humans to either show us love and affection or to get our attention.
-Cats can be very loving creatures and we’ve written about the 10 things cats do to show you they love you to give you a better idea of these loving behaviours.
+Cats can be very loving creatures and we’ve written about how cats show affection to give you a better idea of these loving behaviours.

 Why does my cat lick me then bite me?